- Reviewed: 7 November 2018, 14:37 NZDT

-There is high risk to your security in the Casamance region, except for Cap Skirring, Zinguinchor and the main road connecting these two cities due to armed banditry and clashes between separatist groups and the Senegalese army.
-We advise against all tourist and other non-essential travel.
+Avoid non-essential travel to the Casamance region, except for Cap Skirring, Zinguinchor and the main road connecting these two cities due to armed banditry and clashes between separatist groups and the Senegalese army.

-There is some risk to your security elsewhere in Senegal due to terrorism and crime and we advise caution.View Larger Map Close/Open map
+Exercise increased caution elsewhere in Senegal due to terrorism and crime.View Larger Map Close/Open map

 The security situation in the Casamance region (between the border area of the Gambia and Guinea-Bissau) of Senegal is highly unstable.
 Armed bandits operate in the area and have been known to ambush cars and buses resulting in injuries and death.
 There are also continuing clashes between the Senegalese Army and armed separatists groups in the region, despite violence waning after a ceasefire agreement in 2014.

 All road travel in the Casamance region should be avoided, except for direct road travel between Cap Skiring and Ziguinchor, and along the main road between Suo Domingos and Ziguinchor.
 The area to the West of Kolda is particularly dangerous.
 Any travel that is undertaken should be on well-used roads and only during daylight hours as the threat of banditry increases at night.

 Landmines are an additional concern in the region, particularly on the Gineau-Bissau border and in Basse-Casamance.
 As demining operations are ongoing, New Zealanders should seek local advice and stick to paved roads.

 There is a threat of terrorism throughout the Western Africa region, and there have been several recent attacks in Burkina Faso, Mali and Cote d’Ivoire.
 Al-Qaeda in the Islamic Maghreb (AQIM), who has claimed responsibility for these attacks, has shown the intent to conduct further attacks in the region.